techidaily/site-android-location-track/source/_posts/in-2024-how-to-track-tecno-phantom-v-flip-location-by-number-drfone-by-drfone-virtual-android.md

 ![google search results](https://images.wondershare.com/drfone/article/2024/02/turn-off-google-location-tracking-2.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zXUt81WsQpI?si=W3DKIAsa2-qbGadJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The same thing goes for Google search results.
 This query engine uses location data to provide information relevant to the specific needs of the user.
 Let’s say you’re currently residing in Japan and looking for nearby coffee shops.
 Of course, it will be unhelpful if Google dispenses a list of coffee shops that aren’t located in your country.
 That’s why you shouldn’t turn off Google location tracking on your smartphone if you’re looking for precise and pertinent answers.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### It is used by Google to implement certain security protocols